-It’s easy, in 2020, to wring new meaning out of art made in the past.
+It’s easy, in today’s world, to wring new meaning out of art made in the past.
 We’re watching closely, and noticing some eerie parallels between those stories and our reality.
-Shows like
+Shows like Lost—which deals with quarantine, illness, and isolation— feel more salient in the COVID-19 era.
+Star Trek dreams of a better tomorrow.
+The Good Place reminds us that people are worth fighting for.
+But there’s another show on my mind lately.
+The science-fiction series Fringe, and most notably its episode “Entrada,” which recently celebrated its tenth anniversary.

 Our Olivia’s escape is harrowing, but also heartbreaking.
 It’s a relief to find her back home, but she realizes almost immediately that she’s stepped into the shadow of another woman.
 Alt-Olivia was lighter, happier; she was able to woo Peter when our Olivia couldn’t.
 Our Olivia is a haunted character: she bore tremendous childhood trauma due to experimentation, abusive stepfathers, and the death of her mother.
 Meanwhile, Alt-Olivia was raised by her mother, who is still alive, and avoided most of those thornier life events.
 When Olivia steps back into her reality, she finds it fundamentally altered because this happier version of herself walked in her shoes.
 Slept in her bed.
 Wore her clothes.
 Found partnership with the man our Olivia loves, but struggled to find her way to.